 - Account Executives (AEs): Responsible for closing the deal.
 They call up qualified leads, give demos, manage objections, move the deal forward, and ultimately try to close the deal.

 - Customer Success Team: Once a deal is closed, new customers are passed on to this team.
 They’re focused on onboarding, account management and increasing lifetime value (LTV) for each customer.
 They use customer success software to automate most of the tasks.
 They also help upsell customers to higher plans.

 In his book, Predictable Revenue, Aaron Ross breaks down one assembly line model you can use to structure your sales team:

-Because each unit of the assembly line is so specialized in function, you can hold each team accountable to the various sales metrics they’re responsible for.

-By specializing your sales team, it becomes much easier to isolate bottlenecks in your funnel, and fix them accordingly.
+Because each group in the assembly line is so specialized, you can hold each team accountable for the various sales metrics they’re responsible for.
+This also makes it easier to isolate bottlenecks in your funnel and fix them accordingly.

 For example, perhaps you set an overall sales goal of closing 12 deals out of every 100 leads sourced.
 If the results you’re pulling are five deals out of every 100, you can look closer at each stage of the funnel to find the friction.
-You might look at your AEs and see that they’re closing an acceptable 25% of qualified leads, but your SDRs are only managing to qualify 20% of raw leads.
+You might look at your AEs and see they’re closing an acceptable 25 percent of qualified leads, but your SDRs only manage to qualify 20 percent of raw leads.